Vet student loans

 In summary regarding Census dates, ACCCO will:

-A VET Student Loan will remain as a personal debt in the student's name until it is repaid to the Commonwealth Government via the Australian Taxation Office.
+VET Student Loans will remain as a personal debt in the student's name until it is repaid to the Commonwealth Government via the Australian Taxation Office.
 The loan may, until it is repaid, reduce the after-tax wage or salary, and may reduce the student's borrowing capacity.
 Repaying the Government's loan is required when the income reaches the repayment threshold.
 The income threshold can be found at www.studyassist.gov.au.
-As with any loan, students may wish to seek independent financial advice before they take out a VET Student Loan.
+As with any loan, students may wish to seek independent financial advice before they take out a VET Student Loans.

 From 1 July 2017, to continue to access a VET student loan, students must demonstrate to the Department of Education and Training that they are a genuine student, continuing with their studies.
-Ongoing access to a VET Student Loan is dependent upon students demonstrating they are still engaged in and progressing through their qualification.
+Ongoing access to a VET Student Loans is dependent upon students demonstrating they are still engaged in and progressing through their qualification.

 To demonstrate engagement and to continue to receive a loan, students must complete the 'VET Student Loans - Confirming enrolment and continued course engagement and participation' form in the eCAF system at least twice each calendar year - around February, June and October - for the duration of their qualification.